 The Wyandotte County Museum, 631 N. 126th St., Bonner Springs, is open from 9 a.m. to 4 p.m.
 Mondays through Fridays, and 9 a.m. to noon Saturdays.
 It is closed on Sundays and holidays.
 For more information visit the website www.facebook.com/wycomuseum or call 913-573-5002.

 The Strawberry Hill Museum at 720 N. 4th St., Kansas City, Kan., has reopened and has events scheduled for March.
 A Pysanky Egg Decorating Class is scheduled March 26, and space is limited.
 For more information, call 913-371-3264 or visit http://www.strawberryhillmuseum.org/.

 Grinter Place Museum

 The Grinter Place State Historic Site, 1420 S. 78th St., Kansas City, Kan., is one of the oldest homes in the area, built in 1857.
 Admission is $3 for adults, $1 for students; and children 5 and younger free.
 It is closed on state holidays.
-Grinter Place is closed for the winter.
+Grinter Place is closed until May.
 For more information about hours and days it is open, call 913-299-0373 or visit http://www.kshs.org/p/grinter-place-plan-your-visit/15857.